0xV1ke/0xV1ke/README.md

   - [ ] Integral Calculus
   - [ ] Multivariable Calculus

-  Ideally by 31/12/2024, I should've ticked at least a box of each.
+  Ideally by 31/12/2024, I should've ticked at least a box of each section.